daattali/beautiful-jekyll/_posts/2021-10-27-how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

 ### Pod/deployment volume manifest

 The last thing left to do is to create a pod and connect the pvc to it.
 This is not the actual manifest nor image that I use in my context but I went for something simpler for the sake of this blog.

+In the manifest below, I specified a "_subPath"_ parameter in the volumeMount with "_tutorials_" value, meaning the volume in the pod will be mapped to this folder in the NAS share.
+Note that you can remove this property if you want to map the volume to the root of the share.

+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      labels:
+        app: test-viedo
+      name: test-viedo
+    spec:
+      replicas: 1
+      selector:
+        matchLabels:
+          app: test-viedo
+      template:
+        metadata:
+          labels:
+            app: test-viedo
+        spec:
+          volumes:
+            - name: nas-video
+              persistentVolumeClaim:
+                claimName: nas-video-pvc
+          containers:
+          - image: nginx
+    		name: test-viedo
+            volumeMounts:
+            - mountPath: /video
+              name: nas-video
+              subPath: tutorials

 This output should be: